strimzi/strimzi.github.io/_posts/2021-03-23-connector-build.md

 * (3) - List of plugins, which will be downloaded and added into your specific connect image.

 There are a several possible options which you can configure for the build.
-For the `output` property, you need to specify the `type` either as `docker` to push into a container registry like Docker Hub or Quay, or to `ImageStream` to push the image into an internal OpenShift registry (OpenShift only).
+For the `output` property, you need to specify the `type` either as `docker` to push into a container registry like Docker Hub or Quay, or as `ImageStream` to push the image into an internal OpenShift registry (OpenShift only).
-The output configuration also requires an image name and push secret in case the registry is protected.
+The output configuration also requires an image name in `image` property.
+Optional property is `pushSecret` in case the registry is protected.
 The secret has to be deployed in the same namespace as the `KafkaConnect` resource.
 You can find more information about how to create this secret in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials).

 For the `plugins` configuration, you need to list all connectors that you want to have in your image.
+You can also use this to add custom SMTs or converters.
 You need to specify the name of the plugin, and add the information needed to download and work with the plugin using the `artifacts` property.
 The artifact `type` can be `zip`, `tgz`, or `jar` and, of course, has to be same as the artifact specified with the `url`.
 `sha512sum` is an optional property, which is used for validation of the downloaded artifact by Strimzi.

 ## Quick example

-Now lets go through a quick example to how to make the build work in your cluster.
+Now let's go through a quick example of how to make the build work in your cluster.
 First, you have to have Strimzi and a Kafka cluster up and running.
 Then you can create `KafkaConnect` with the following configuration (just change the registry and organization in the image name and secret):